Content

 If minoxidil solution or foam isn’t an option, other effective hair loss treatments are available.

-If you’re experiencing hair loss and want to try minoxidil, it’s a good idea to get some medical advice from a healthcare professional.
+If you’re experiencing hair loss and want to try minoxidil, it’s a good idea to first get some medical advice from a healthcare professional.
+They can help determine why you’re shedding more strands than usual and whether minoxidil is right for you.

 Our DHT and male hair loss guide is a great place to learn about male pattern balding, and we’ve also put together a guide on how minoxidil and finasteride can work together to stop hair loss.